 In This Article

-Marjoram is particularly famous in the beautiful island of Crete where market perfumers from the 13th century BC of Heraclion made their fortune with its oil.
-Moreover at that time, marjoram was mainly associated with happiness, well-being and bliss.
-One of the ancient traditions of the Greek islands, still perpetuated under our skies, was to plant marjoram plants on the graves in order to provide a peaceful and happy journey.
+Marjoram has a long and fascinating history, particularly in the beautiful island of Crete.
+Market perfumers from 13th century BC Heraclion made their fortune with marjoram oil.
+During this time, marjoram was mainly associated with happiness, well-being, and bliss.
+A Greek tradition, still practiced today, involves planting marjoram plants on graves to ensure a peaceful and happy journey for the departed.